 How Do I Reward Students' Reading Progress?

 Reward your students' progress with Incentives in the interactive Kids A-Z student-learning environment.
 Students earn stars for completing assessments and other activity on the site.
 You can award bonus stars after scoring assessments.
-Students spend earned stars to personalize their robot in the Robot Builder and their Raz Rocket.
+Students spend earned stars to personalize their avatar in the Avatar Builder and their Raz Rocket.